gnthibault/RemoteObservatory/README.md

 PYTHONPATH=. python3 ./apps/launch_arduino_capture.py

-## TODO: WORK IN PROGRESS: DO NOT USE BEFORE THIS IS DONE (or just do)
+## TODO: WORK IN PROGRESS: Check before calling this a production software
 * make sure we are correctly scoring all constraints (not only binary values) in ObservationPlanner/Scheduler
 * Correct the stub inside of launch_remote_observatory that returns safe even if not safe
 * re-integrate the simulator mode that returns fine, even if not fine